Foruru/RustyStatusBar/README.md

 # Rusty status bar
-Simple status bar for dwm written in rust. easy to use.
+Simple status bar for dwm written in rust.
+Easy to use.

 ## What it can show
    - Time